kaitlynstrickfaden/edger/vignettes/contourr.md

 <br>

 Hooray!
 We’ve successfully found the snowstake in one image and overlaid it onto a new image.
+Notice that the snow stake is now inside the door rather than on the floor.
+All the code does is remember the contour coordinates from the reference image and recolor them in the new image.
+It’s not smart enough (yet) to adjust the location of the snow stake if the camera viewshed changes.

 <br>